niplav/site/turning.md

 A node splits in two or more, or two or more nodes get merged, one adds nodes, or removes them.
 If the then resulting graph isn't a path graph, it can be turned with the method described above.

+Example with mammals > birds > fish (where dolphins & trouts are both fish!), but then we go through an ontological shift where fish split into fish and water mammals.

 ##### Calculating Utility Over Non-Unique Turnings